quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 Renamed the "data" property to "rows" (to solve TS conflict issue with "data" incorrectly inferred as the "data()" method of a Vue component).

 New prop: "column-sort-order".
 New "columns" definition prop ("sortOrder") and now "style" and "classes" can be Functions too.

+Due to the new v-model feature of Vue 3, which replaces the ".sync" modifier, `:pagination.sync="..."` now need to be used as `v-model:pagination="..."`

 #### QTable/QTree